onfido/onfido-ios-sdk/README.md

 #### Document step

-In the Document step, a user can pick the type of document to capture and its issuing country before capturing it with their phone camera.
-Document selection and country selection are both optional screens.
-These screens will only show to the end user if specific options are not configured to the SDK.
+In the Document step, a user can select the issuing country and document type before taking the photo.
+This selection screen is optional, and will only show to the end user if a specific country and document type is not configured for the SDK.

-You can configure the Document step to capture single document types with specific properties.
+You can configure the Document step to capture single document types with specific properties, as well as customize the screen to display only a limited list of document types:

 - **Document type**